charleswasaway/charleswasaway/README.md

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.
 (I also kin Stan & Kyle too, but not as much).

 <p align="center"> You can learn more about me by checking out my Pronouns Page and StrawPage!

+<p align="center">NOTE: I love sharing my cosplays, so if you’d like to take inspiration from something I’ve made, please just ask first!
+As long as you’re not copying the entire cosplay, I don’t mind people taking a little inspiration.
+All I ask is that you don't screenshot, record, or upload my cosplays elsewhere.
+All of my cosplays will have either my Patreon or GitHub linked to them, so please know that if there IS someone using my cosplays, they aren't me.

 ------------------------------------------------------------------------------------------------------------------